issues addressed in parenting plan

 For instance, if your family places a huge emphasis on Thanksgiving, you may be able to negotiate to have your child for that holiday every year in exchange for concessions elsewhere.

 In the end, however, the court must approve any deal you strike.
-They want to make sure a parenting plan serves the best interests of the child and doesn’t skew too heavily one way or the other.
+They want to ensure a parenting plan serves the child’s best interests and doesn’t skew too heavily one way or the other.
 And as in most family law matters, it’s probably in your best interest to consult an attorney before anything becomes official.

 Need help creating an effective parenting plan?
 Contact our Seattle office or fill out a free online case review today.